-Stress(Mpa) Deflection(mm) Cross section Analytical ANSYS Analytical ANSYS Weight of leaf(Kg) Rectangular 521.015 556.00 35.60 31.492 11.700 Trapezoidal 559.00 516.77 37.24 34.492 10.200
+Stress(Mpa) Deflection(mm) Variations Cross section Analytical ANSYS Software Analytical ANSYS Software Stress Deflection Weight of leaf(Kg) Rectangular 521.015 556.00 35.60 31.492 6.79% 11.00% 11.700 Trapezoidal 559.00 516.77 37.24 34.492 7.6% 7.24% 10.200

-- From analysis it is observed that by using trapezoidal cross-section the material is reduced rather than using rectangular cross section.
-Weight of rectangular cross section of leaf spring is 11.200 kg & weight of trapezoidal cross section of leaf is 10.700 kg.
-So from result its proved that weight is reduced by using trapezoidal cross section - The outputs of parameters are Stress and displacement.
-Value of output parameter are nearer to rectangular cross section & with in limit. - For trapezoidal cross section of leaf spring, it's also found that as value of width is increased its result in decreasing value of stress.
+- From analysis it is observed that by using trapezoidal cross- section the material is reduced rather than using rectangular cross section .Weight of rectangular cross section of leaf spring is 11.200 kg & weight of trapezoidal cross section of leaf is 10.700 kg .So from result it's proved that weight is reduced by using trapezoidal cross section.
+So Best cross section for leaf spring is trapezoidal due to weight reductions & stresses also reduced or nearer to rectangular cross section. - From the static analysis results it is found that there is a maximum von misses stress of 556.00 Mpa in the steel leaf spring for rectangular cross section of leaf and the corresponding von misses stress in Trapezoidal cross section 516.77 Mpa for a given load of 4941N. - All the FEA results are compared with the theoretical results and it is found that they are within the allowable limits and nearly equal to the theoretical results. - For trapezoidal cross section of leaf spring, it's also found that as value of width is increased its result in decreasing value of stress.